daniel-widrick/wowpi/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wowpi/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the `Plugins` screen in WordPress.
-3. Create an account on Battle.net API (https://dev.battle.net/member/register).
+3. Create an account on Battle.net API (https://develop.battle.net/).
-4. After creating an account on the Battle.net API website, you must add your website on the Applications tab (https://dev.battle.net/apps/myapps).
-Once created, the app will provide with a Key and a Secret.
+4. After creating an account on the Battle.net API website, you must add your website as a client (https://develop.battle.net/access/clients).
+Once created, the app will provide with a Client ID and a Client Secret.
 5. On your WordPress, you must go to "Settings" > "WoWpi Settings" screen, and fill those in, including the Region and Locale, Realm, and Character Name.

 = Use it inside themes as PHP function =